mayurmenon/COMP2113-Project/README.md

 # Loopbreak: HKU After Hours

-Loopbreak is a small text-based campus stealth game.
+Loopbreak is a text-based campus stealth game set in a repeating school day.

-You are stuck in a repeating school day.
-The goal is to find the library clue, work out the admin route, take the sealed folder from the archive, and reach the rooftop before the loop resets.
+You begin each run in a dorm room at `08:00`.
+To break the loop, you need to move around campus, find the clue in the library, work out the route through the admin area, take the sealed folder from the archive, and escape through the rooftop before time or suspicion forces a reset.

+## Game Flow

+Each action takes time.
+As you move deeper into restricted areas, your suspicion rises.
+If the day ends or suspicion reaches `100`, the loop resets and you return to the start of the day.

+Important progress is kept between loops:

+- library clue
+- admin route knowledge
+- loop count

+The folder does not carry over, so each successful run still needs a clean final route.

-## Current Prototype
+## Current Prototype Features

-- start menu and difficulty selection
+- main menu and difficulty selection
-- campus movement between connected rooms
+- 11 connected campus rooms
-- actions like `move`, `search`, `hide`, `wait`, `map`, `status`, `journal`, and `save`
+- text-based movement and room exploration
+- suspicion meter and hiding system
-- suspicion system and loop reset system
+- loop reset system
+- journal and objective display
-- simple save/load support
+- save/load support

-## How The Loop Works

-The loop resets in two situations:

-- the day runs out of time
+- simple storybook-style terminal UI

+## Main Commands

+- `look` shows the current room again
+- `move <room>` moves to a connected room
+- `search` checks the current room for progress
-- your suspicion reaches `100`
+- `hide` lowers suspicion for a short time

-When the loop resets:

-- time goes back to `08:00`
+- `wait <minutes>` passes time
+- `status` shows time, suspicion, and basic state
-- you return to the starting room
+- `map` shows the campus layout
+- `journal` shows saved clues
-- the folder is removed
+- `objective` shows the main goals
-- important progress like the library clue and admin route stays unlocked
-- the loop counter goes up by 1
+- `save` / `load` stores or restores the current run

-## How Time Works
+## Time System

-The game stores time as total minutes since midnight.
+Time is stored as total minutes since midnight.

 Examples: